prakrit79/cypress-tutorial-build-todo-starter/README.md

 # Build and test an application using Cypress

-This repository is the starting point for an official Cypress tutorial.
-We encourage you to clone this repo and follow along.
+Forked from avanslaars original starting point repo.

+Added functionality of text input as well as Cypress tests to validate that the functionality is working properly